 \section{Abstract}

-\blockcomment{Accelerated magnetic resonance (MR) imaging has been proposed as a means to reduce scan time and improve patient comfort.
-AI-based reconstruction methods, such as deep learning (DL) and physics-based hybrid reconstruction methods and DL-based post processing, have shown promises for efficiently restoring MR images relative to image-fidelity-based metrics (e.g., the peak signal-to-noise ratio (PSNR)) and perceptual-based metrics (e.g., the structural similarity index (SSIM)).
-However, these metrics often fail to reflect the performance of an AI-based reconstruction on clinically relevant tasks.
-In contrast, task-based observer studies provide a valuable framework for assessing the clinical efficacy of novel reconstruction algorithms.
-While human observer studies are expensive and time consuming, model observers (MOs) provide a practical alternative by numerically and objectively evaluating the image quality.
-In this study,} We developed a deep learning-based model observer (DLMO) to evaluate a multi-coil sensitivity encoding parallel MR imaging system at different acceleration factors on the Rayleigh discrimination task as a surrogate measure of resolution.
-We inserted Gaussian-convolved doublet and singlet signals with different intensities and lengths into the white matter area of synthetic brain images.
-K-space raw data were acquired by using a simulated MR imaging system on the synthetic brain images at acceleration factors of one (fully sampled), four, and eight.
-These differently sampled raw data were correspondingly reconstructed using a conventional root-sum-of-squares (rSOS) method and an AI-based U-Net method.
-DLMOs were first trained with fully sampled images and subsequently re-trained for each acceleration factor employing a transfer learning approach.
-These DLMOs had a similar discrimination performance as trained human observers, using a human-label alignment training strategy.
-The resolution of rSOS- and U-Net-reconstructed images was assessed using the area under the receiver operating characteristic curve (AUC), while PSNR and SSIM provided complementary task-agnostic comparisons.
-We observed that the U-Net method yielded significantly higher PSNR and SSIM than rSOS across different acceleration factors (p$<$0.05).
-However, task-based evaluation using the proposed DLMO revealed that the U-Net underperformed relative to the fully sampled reconstruction.
-Although U-Net---at an acceleration factor of four (i.e., U-Net ($4\times$))---exhibited modest gains over rSOS at the same acceleration (i.e., rSOS ($4\times$)) for short signals (4–5 mm), its AUC decreased by approximately 25\% and 5\% for 4 mm and 5 mm signals, respectively, compared with the fully sampled reconstruction (i.e., rSOS ($1\times$)).
-Comparable declines in U-Net-obtained AUC relative to the fully sampled reconstruction were also observed at acceleration factor of eight (i.e., U-Net ($8\times$) vs. rSOS ($1\times$)).
-These results demonstrate that AI-based accelerated MR reconstruction may produce visually pleasing and smooth images, \infoclear{but may not achieve} reconstruction performance comparable to that of the rSOS method on fully sampled data.
-The proposed \infoclear{DLMO approach} may be employed to characterize the discriminative efficacy of AI-based undersampled reconstruction in MRI.
+\acc{Deep Learning-based Model Observers (DLMOs) were developed to evaluate a multi-coil sensitivity encoding parallel MRI at different acceleration factors on the Rayleigh discrimination task as a surrogate measure of resolution.
+Gaussian-convolved singlet and doublet signals with varying intensities and lengths were inserted into the white matter of synthetic brain images.
+K-space data were generated using a simulated MRI at acceleration factors of one ($1\times$, fully sampled), $4.9\times$, and $16.4\times$, and reconstructed using a conventional root-sum-of-squares (rSOS) method and an AI-based U-Net method.
+DLMOs were first trained on fully sampled images and then fine-tuned for each acceleration factor using transfer learning.
+With a human-label alignment training strategy, the DLMOs achieved discrimination performance similar to that of trained human observers.
+Resolution was assessed using the area under the receiver operating characteristic curve (AUC), while PSNR and SSIM provided complementary task-agnostic comparisons.
+Although the U-Net method yielded significantly higher PSNR and SSIM than rSOS across different acceleration factors (p$<$0.05), task-based evaluation using the proposed DLMO showed inferior performance relative to fully sampled reconstruction.
+U-Net ($4.9\times$) exhibited modest gains over rSOS ($4.9\times$) for short signals (4–5 mm), but its AUC decreased by approximately 25\% and 5\% for 4 mm and 5 mm signals, respectively, compared with rSOS ($1\times$).
+Similar declines were observed for U-Net ($16.4\times$).
+These results demonstrate that AI-based accelerated MR reconstruction may improve visual appearance, \infoclear{but may not preserving task performance}.
+The proposed \infoclear{DLMO approach} may be employed to characterize the discriminative efficacy of AI-based undersampled MRI reconstruction.}